sudostake/resources/docs/product/lean-canvas-sudostake-near.md

 See also the chain-agnostic canvas in [lean-canvas-sudostake-generic.md](./lean-canvas-sudostake-generic.md).

-## Status Snapshot (2025-09-29)
+## Status (2025-09-29)
-- M1 delivered on 2025-09-23.
-- M2 (factory optimization) in progress: near-sdk-rs PR #1369 merged; code-hash registry and global vault rollout staged behind feature flags.
+- M1 delivered (2025-09-23).
+M2 in progress: optimized factory path with code-hash registry and global vault behind flags.

 ## Lean Canvas Blocks